 Unfortunately, scientists know very little about the social dynamics of pandas; what is known comes from only a few studies at a few locations.
 This is an area of research that needs additional focus.
-We hope to gain important new insights as we observe our released pandas in the wild.
+We hope to gain important new insights as the team observes its released pandas in the wild.

 Q: How do you keep track of the released pandas to be sure they are healthy and thriving?

-We will equip each release panda with a battery-operated collar so we can track its movements in the wild.
-With our human-assisted soft release method, we hope to be able to inspect these collars regularly and change them as needed.
+The team will equip each release panda with a battery-operated collar so it can track its movements in the wild.
+With the human-assisted soft release method, it hopes to be able to inspect these collars regularly and change them as needed.

 Post-release monitoring is one of the most critical aspects of the success of any reintroduction program.
 This requires a way to find the animal, generally through a GPS (satellite global positioning system) or VHF (radio frequency) collar.
 The signals that are sent from these collars are used to locate the pandas and monitor their status.
 Simply put, if you can’t track the animal, there is no way to determine its status or behavior.

 Changing collars on uncooperative animals is difficult, stressful, and dangerous.
 It requires capturing and restraining them, usually with drugs, and can have adverse reactions, including death.